 Mr. Parke retired as Vice Chairman and Chief Financial Officer of GE Capital Services and a Senior Vice President at General Electric Company (GE) in December 2005.
 He had served in those positions since 2002.
 From 1989 to 2002 he was Senior Vice President and Chief Financial Officer at GE Capital Services and a Vice President of GE.
 Prior thereto, from 1981 to 1989 he held various management positions in several GE businesses.
 He serves as a director of First Community Bancorp in Glasgow, Montana.
 He also serves on the board of buildOn, a not-for-profit corporation, and is active at Concordia College, serving as a member of its Investment Committee and as chairman of the Offutt School of Business Global Advisory Council.
-Mr. Parke received a B.A. in History, Political Science and Economics from Concordia College in Minnesota.
+Mr. Parke received a B.A. in History, Political Science and Economics from Concordia College in Minnesota in 1968 and an honorary degree of Doctor of Humane Letters in 2017.